dbdimitrov/BingleSeq/README.md

 ### Installing

-To install BingleSeq on your machine simply type the following R code:
+To install BingleSeq on your machine simply copy the following R code:

 ```
 install.packages("devtools")